With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreEdinburg Center Inc is a mental health treatment center in Belmont, Massachusetts, located at 31 Beech Street, part of the 2478 zip code.
 Edinburg Center Inc provides residential treatment.
-Edinburg Center Inc also provides psychosocial rehabilitation services, case management and illness management and recovery.
+Edinburg Center Inc also provides illness management and recovery, psychosocial rehabilitation services and case management.

 Learn MoreJustice Resource Institute Inc Pelham Academy is a mental health treatment center in Lexington, MA, located at 13 Pelham Road, 2421 zip code area.
 Justice Resource Institute Inc Pelham Academy provides residential treatment.
-Justice Resource Institute Inc Pelham Academy offers trauma therapy, psychotropic medication and dialectical behavior therapy to children / adolescents.
+Justice Resource Institute Inc Pelham Academy offers couples/family therapy, psychotropic medication and activity therapy to children / adolescents.
 Justice Resource Institute Inc Pelham Academy also supports people with PTSD and children/adolescents with serious emotional disturbance.
-Additional services at Justice Resource Institute Inc Pelham Academy consist of suicide prevention services, psychosocial rehabilitation services and education services.
+Additional services at Justice Resource Institute Inc Pelham Academy consist of psychosocial rehabilitation services, suicide prevention services and education services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.